karmaniverous/cached-axios/.stan/system/stan.todo.md

 ## Completed (recent)

+- Extracted shared TS config to `tsconfig.base.json` and updated both `tsconfig.json` and `tsconfig.rollup.json` to extend it.
+Rollup now uses its dedicated config without composite/outDir constraints, while the project tsconfig retains declaration/noEmit behavior.
+- Resolved stan:build plugin validation by introducing a dedicated `tsconfig.rollup.json` without `composite`/`outDir` and pointing `@rollup/plugin-typescript` at it.
+This avoids the TS6304 and outDir path checks and silences sourcemap warnings while preserving TS+DTS minimal bundling.
 - Fixed stan:build failure by configuring @rollup/plugin-typescript
   with outputToFilesystem=false and compilerOptions overrides to avoid filesystem writes and sourcemap warnings; bundling remains TS+DTS only.